Cascais-Portugal.com

 The Praia da Torre is a beautiful sandy beach that lies on the leeward side of the Forte de São Julião da Barra, a colossal 16th-century fort.
 This beach is a short walk from Praia de Carcavelos and is a good alternative if Carcavelos is too crowded or blustery.

 Insight: Beginning at the Praia da Torre is the Passeio Marítimo de Oeiras, a scenic coastal footpath that leads to Paço de Arcos.
-This is the best short walk of the Portuguese Riviera.
+This is our favourite short walk along the Portuguese Riviera.

 The huge walls of the Julião da Barra fort tower over the beach